maccampb/SkyWeather2Daemons/README.md

 files.
 These need to be copied from wherever you downloaded them to the appropriate directories on the SwitchDocLabs Pi.

-Note: if you have already set up the rc.local startup from the setup guide, page xx, you need to comment out those changes out prior to this setup.
+Note: if you have already set up the rc.local startup from the setup guide, "SkyWeather2ConfigurationAndOperationsManual1.2.pdf" page 9, you need to comment out those changes out prior to this setup.

-For example, to set up the main SkyWeather2 service:
+To set up the main SkyWeather2 service:

-ssh into your SkyWeather2 Raspberry Pi
+ssh into your SkyWeather2 Raspberry Pi and change to the services directory.
+We are putting these the system directory versus the "user" directory as they need to be run as superuser (su).
+You may need to use the sudo command to get access to the required directories.

 ```
-cd /etc/systemd/systemd
+cd /etc/systemd/system

 ```

 copy the ".service" file:

 ```
-cp /yourdownloadlocation/skyweather2.service .
+cp /yourdownloadlocation/skyweather2.service /etc/systemd/system
 ```
-(don't forget the "." at the end) and then do a
+and then do a

 ```
 ls -la